 A-O Fellowship, Trauma, US

 Dr. Deland has several areas of investigation.
-Of these, Tibial Posterior Tendon dysfunction, known as the common cause of adult deformity flatfoot, is among the most primary.
+Of these, Tibial Posterior Tendon dysfunction, known as the common cause of adult deformity flatfoot, is among the most important.
 Dysfunction of the Posterior Tibial Tendon (PTT) has become a common clinical problem; the potential complexity of the deformity and disability it can cause patients afflicted with it has been well noted.
 This topic became a major field of Dr. Deland's research studies.
+Also important is ankle replacements.
+His research in total ankle replacements has encompassed both clinical research and laboratory research.

-Additionally, Dr. Deland's interests are concentrated on osteohondral and arthritic lesions of the ankle, hindfoot and achilles tendon problems, and forefoot problems such as bunions, neuromas, and lesser toe deformities.
+Additionally, Dr. Deland's interests are concentrated on osteochondral and arthritic lesions of the ankle, hindfoot and Achilles tendon problems, and forefoot problems such as bunions, neuromas, and lesser toe deformities.